sharmavansh7989-ai/UAV-Health-Monitoring-and-Prediction-Dashboard/readme.md

 * The dataset contains UAV sensor and system parameters
 * Large files are excluded from this repository
-* You can add your own dataset in the `Data/` folder

 ---

 ## Project_Screenshots

-*Add screenshots of your dashboard here to improve presentation*
+*screenshots of my dashboard here to improve presentation*

 ---